-No. Procedure Time to Complete Associated Costs 1 Certify the company's founding agreements Agency: Basic Court and Notaries EUR (4 de EUR 2 per do EUR 13 for court + EUR 2 per document (4 documents) + EUR Lawyers are no longer authorized to do the certification of corporate documents.
+No. Procedures Time to Complete Associated Costs 1 Certify the company's founding agreements Agency : Basic Court and Public Notaries Lawyers are no longer authorized to do the certification of corporate documents.
 The applicant certifies company documents at the basic court and certifies copies at municipalities.
 Certification fees vary depending on the number of pages, documents, and so forth.
-10 for OP form Montenegrin Notary Chamber was established on 29 April 2011, and on 25 June 2011 they started operating when almost all work in relation with notarization-certification has been relocated from basic courts to public notaries.
+Montenegrin Notary Chamber was established on 29 April 2011, and on 25 June 2011 they started operating when almost all work in relation with notarization-certification has been relocated from basic courts to public notaries.
 The total cost is: 21 Euro (13 Euro for the court + 2 Euro for each copy of documents such as passport).
-Notarization of the OP form - 10 Euro tion

-2 Submit the request together with the necessary documents and obtain the registration certificate, TIN (tax identification number), VAT tax number and customs authorization

-5 days

-EUR 10 (registration fee) + EUR 12 (publication fee)

-Agency : Central Registry of Business Entities of the Tax Administration (CRBE)

-The applicant first checks the company name online at no charge (www.crps.me); name reservation is not required, but is available for additional fee.
+Notarization of the OP form - 10 Euro 1 day EUR 13 for court + EUR 2 per document (4 documents) + EUR 10 for OP form 2 Pay registration fee and publication fee Agency : Bank Payment of the registration fee and the publication fee is done at the bank, after which proof of payment shall be deposited to CRBE, together with all the required documents for registration of the company.
+The bank is located outside the CRBE building.
+1 day EUR 10 (registration fee) + EUR 12 (publication fee) 3 Submit the request together with the necessary documents and obtain the registration certificate, TIN (tax identification number), VAT tax number and customs authorization Agency : Central Registry of Business Entities of the Tax Administration (CRBE) The applicant first checks the company name online at no charge (www.crps.me); name reservation is not required, but is available for additional fee.
 After that, applicant comes to the Central Registry of Business Entities located at the Tax authority with completed documents and registers the name and company.
-At the registry, separate counter exists for LLC registration and payment of relevant fees can be done at the same place.
+At the registry, separate counter exists for LLC registration.
 The Central Registry of Business Entities prepares text for the announcement of company formation.
 The registry also estimates the publication fee (based on notice length) and sends all notices to the Official Gazette, which are published in the upcoming issue.
 Publication time is 10-15 days.
 However, subsequent procedures do not depend on the announcement, so the client can continue to form the company regardless of the publication date.

-Required documents for registration are:

-- 1. Article of Incorporation (Statute); - 2.
-Founding decision (Agreement) signed by the notary; - 3.
-Registration Form PS01: list of founders, members of a company, managers and members of the board of directors, if they are appointed: - (a) the first and surnames and any former names; - (b) their personal identification number; - (c) their residential addresses; - (d) their citizenship; - (e) details of any other directorships, memberships in limited liability companies or partnerships, or other management positions held in Montenegro or elsewhere and the place of registration of such companies if not in Montenegro; name of an executive director; name of the company, address of the seat of the company and address for receiving official correspondence, if they are different; persons authorized to represent the company and information if the representation is collective or individual; a document which would confirm payment of registration fee.
+Required documents for registration are: Article of Incorporation (Statute); Founding decision (Agreement) signed by the notary; Registration Form PS01: list of founders, members of a company, managers and members of the board of directors, if they are appointed: the first and sumames and any former names; their personal identification number; their residential addresses; their citizenship; delials of any other directorships, memberships in limited liability companies or partnerships, or other management positions held in Montenegro or elsewhere and the place of registration of such companies if not in Montenegro; name of an executive director; name of the company, address of the seat of the company and address for receiving official correspondence, if they are different; persons authorized to represent the company and information i 5 days included in procedure 2

-3 Obtain company's seal

-Agency: Seal maker

 The company seal or stamp is a core instrument in company legal transactions.
-The company orders a seal or stamp upon registering with the Company Registry because it is essential for subsequent company transactions including opening a bank account and registration with Tax Authority.
 The seal is made on the day it is ordered.
 Cost varies from 20 to 40 Euro.

 Even though as of 2011 the use of seal is not mandated by law, it is still widely used in practice.

-4 Open a bank account
+Usually, authorities insist on having seals on the documents issued by company.
+Furthermore, the seal is required to open a bank account.